aravindkrd/flower_classifier/README.md

 # Flower Classifier

 This is a Python script that uses a pre-trained TensorFlow model to classify the type of flower in an input image.
-This is a Python script that uses a pre-trained TensorFlow model to classify the type of flower in an input image.
+The model was trained using the Oxford 102 Flower [Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/).
+This project is part of the Udacity project "Introduction to Machine Learning with TensorFlow."
+The problem statement and solution structure were provided by Udacity as part of the project requirements.

 ## Prerequisites